Best and worst trades of Daryl Morey’s time as Rockets general manager

 Summary: After two seasons in Houston, Anderson was traded to Phoenix.
 He averaged 11.6 points and shot 39.6% from beyond the arc.

-Transaction:Dwight Howard, among the top players in the league, signed a four-year deal in July 2013, but opted out of the final year.
+Transaction:Dwight Howard, among the top players in the league, signed a four-year contract in July 2013 but opted out of the final year.
 He earned $64.3 million during his three seasons in Houston.

 Summary: Howard made his eighth and final All-Star team during his first year in Houston.
 Over the next two seasons, he averaged 14.5 points and 8.2 rebounds.
 During his second season in Houston, the Rockets advanced to the Western Conference finals, and Howard was a big part of the team, so that counts for something.
 The Rockets were eliminated in the first round the other two years.

-Aaron Brooks: He was Morey’s initial first-round pick in 2007.
+Aaron Brooks: He was Morey’s initial first-round pick, in 2007.
 Brooks was the No. 26 selection.
 By his third season in Houston, he averaged 19.2 points.
-He played 3 1/2 seasons in his first stint with Houston and then was traded to Phoenix for Goran Dragic and a first-round pick.
-(Dragic would only play 1 1/2 years in Houston before signing with Phoenix as a free agent, where his career took off).
+He played 3½ seasons in his first stint with Houston and then was traded to Phoenix for Goran Dragic and a first-round pick.
+(Dragic played only 1½ years in Houston before signing as a free agent with Phoenix, where his career took off).

 Clint Capela: He was picked 25th overall in 2014.
 After struggling in his first two seasons, he averaged 14.3 points and 11.1 rebounds in his next four years before being dealt to the Atlanta Hawks in February.

 Royce White: This was one of the saddest stories.
-The No. 16 pick in the 2012 draft, White had an anxiety disorder due to a fear of flying.
-He would never play for Houston before being traded to the Sixers the following July.
-He would play three career NBA games with Sacramento.
+The No. 16 pick in the 2012 draft, White had an anxiety disorder because of a fear of flying.
+He never played for Houston before being traded to the Sixers the following July.
+He played three career NBA games with Sacramento.
 The 2012 draft had two noted second-round picks who turned into future All-Stars, including Draymond Green (selected No. 35 by Golden State) and Khris Middleton (No. 39 by Detroit).